-• 5% Certification and Eligibility - Applicant agencies should be certified and eligible to receive 5% funds.
-Agencies without certification may apply for funding; however, if funding is awarded the agency will have to complete certification requirements prior to drawing down funds.
+• 5% Local Victim Assistance Program Certification and Eligibility - Applicant agencies should be certified and eligible to receive 5% funds.
+Agencies without certification may apply for funding; however, if funding is awarded the agency will have to complete certification requirements prior to receiving an award.